 Disclosure: This post may contain affiliate links.
 Purchasing a product through one of these links generates a commission for us at no additional expense to you.

-Disabling comments in WordPress is surprisingly confusing, and can be quite frustrating.
+Disabling comments in WordPress is surprisingly confusing and can be quite frustrating.

-In this post, I’ll cover all three methods for turning off comments, and provide step-by-step instructions for each method.
+In this post, I’ll cover three methods for turning off comments, and provide step-by-step instructions for each method.

 Let’s cover each of these methods now.